osuagwu/laradmin/packages/bethelchika/laradmin/docs/permission.md

 'page'=>'Page',
 'model'=>'Model'.

-The 'file', 'url', and 'model' can be linked and stored in the sources table to form \BethelChika\Laradmin\Source models.
+The 'file', 'url', and 'model' can be linked and stored in the *sources* table to form \BethelChika\Laradmin\Source models.

-The 'table', 'route', 'route_prefix' and 'page' are read from Laravel and not linked to the sources table.
+The 'table', 'route', 'route_prefix' and 'page' are read from Laravel and not linked on the *sources* table.

 ### Checking source permission
 To check for access to source you will need the 'type' and 'id' of the source as was shown earlier in route access check example.
-The  'type' and 'id' are straightforward for source linked and stored in the sources table.
+The  'type' and 'id' are straightforward for source linked and stored in the *sources* table.
 The 'type' for these sources is the class, \BethelChika\Laradmin\Source, and the 'id' is the corresponding model key (ie. id)

 ```php
 use BethelChika\Laradmin\Source;